unicef/publicgoods-toolkit/procurement.md

-One center of excellence in government development of FOSS software is 18F, the digital service delivery arm of the United States General Services Adminisration.
+One center of excellence in government development of FOSS software is 18F, the digital service delivery arm of the United States General Services Administration.
 They focus on technology procurement for federal agencies, and their methodology typically begins with agile and open source approaches.
 18F is generally considered a model agency when it comes to open source.
 They advise federal projects to